Why is Scrum methodology choice of many IT companies?

-To easy up an understanding of the process and working with the rest of the team, we have answered on the most important questions that can increase development process.
+To easy up an understanding of the process and working with the rest of the team, we have answered the most important questions that can increase the development process.

 Keep these things in the small corner of your everyday working routine.

-#Support changes in a scope as a part of software development
+#Support changes in scope as a part of software development